 Ketosis and Weight Loss

 Ketogenic diets have been shown to be effective for weight loss.
-Unfortunately, it’s not well understood why it leads to weight loss.
+Unfortunately, it’s not well understood why ketosis leads to weight loss.
 While it may seem obvious based on the fat-burning mechanism caused by ketogenesis, regardless of if your body is using fat or glucose for fuel; eating more calories than you burn will still cause weight gain.

-There are several theories on how Ketogenic Diets lead to weight loss.
+There are several theories on how Ketogenic diets lead to weight loss.
 The leading theory, based on available studies, is that it suppresses appetite.
 This may be because the Keto diet allows the consumption of more protein and fat than a normal diet does, and since protein and fat are more filling than carbohydrates, you feel hungry less often.

 There also may be a direct appetite suppression effect by the ketone bodies themselves.
-Either way, it seems that people eat fewer calories per day when on the keto diet and this seems to contribute to weight loss.
+Either way, it seems that people eat fewer calories per day when on the Keto diet and this seems to contribute to weight loss.

 There are other more complicated theories as to why ketogenesis causes weight loss.
 Some of the most popular notions are related to metabolic topics like resting energy expenditure, the balance of lipogenesis vs. lipolysis (or the creation of and burning of fat in storage, respectively), and the amount of energy bodies use to break down food over the amount of energy that food provides.

-Each of these may provide some insight into the effectiveness of keto diet, but none have substantial clinical evidence to support them yet.
+Each of these may provide some insight into the effectiveness of Keto diet, but none have substantial clinical evidence to support them yet.

-Being on a Ketogenic Diet can decrease the amount of cholesterol and lipids in your blood despite the high amounts of fat allowed.
+Being on a Ketogenic diet can decrease the amount of cholesterol and lipids in your blood despite the high amounts of fat allowed.
 This is likely due to the decrease in blood sugar.
 High blood sugar would ordinarily stimulate the body to release more cholesterol and triglycerides into the bloodstream.
 These molecules are major sources of plaque which causes heart attacks and strokes.

-Studies have shown that people following a Keto Diet are more likely to have lower levels of “bad cholesterol” (LDL) and high levels of “good cholesterol (HDL).
+Studies have shown that people following a Keto diet are more likely to have lower levels of “bad cholesterol” (LDL) and high levels of “good cholesterol (HDL).
 This can reduce the chances of developing heart disease and other complications.

-However, this also depends on how well you balance this diet, as it is easy to overdo fatty foods on the Keto Diet, which are known to lead to heart disease and other health issues.
+However, this also depends on how well you balance this diet, as it is easy to overdo fatty foods on the Keto diet, which are known to lead to heart disease and other health issues.

 Regulates Blood Sugar Levels